 Immediate treatment of adrenal crisis includes:

-Surgery may also be needed for adrenal tumors or brain tumors causing the disease.
+Surgery may also be needed for adrenal tumors or pituitary tumors causing the disease.

 The Adrenoleukodystrophy Foundation

 Adrenal insufficiency and Addison's disease.
 National Endocrine and Metabolic Diseases Information Service website.
 Available at:

 Updated May 14, 2014.
 Accessed June 4, 2014.